liuggio/liuggio.github.com/_posts/2014-04-29-domain-driven-design-and-symfony-for-simple-app.md

 Stories:

-1. As Author I want to be able to create a new Blog-Post as draft
+1. As Author I want to be able to write a new Blog-Post as draft.
-2. Given a blog-post already created, as Author I want to be able to publish new Blog-Post
+2. Given a blog-post already written, as Author I want to be able to publish a new Blog-Post.
-3. The Blog-Post has always an Author, a title and a body.
+3. The Blog-Post is written by an Author with a title and a body.
-4. When a blog post is created is not public.
+4. When a blog post is written is not public.
-5. As Author I want to see a list of all my posts
+5. As Author I want to see a list of my posts.

 ### Before: code first (it means bundle-first).